On this page:

-- the definition of “invasive plant species” and the types of harm that they cause,
+- Definition of “invasive plant species” and the harm that invasives cause,

 The definition of invasive plants and the harm they cause